phil-opp/blog_os/README.md

 ## Building

-You need a nightly Rust compiler.
 To build the project on Linux, run:

 ```
-cargo rustc -- -Z pre-link-arg=-nostartfiles
+cargo rustc -- -Clink-arg=-nostartfiles
 ```

 The entry point and the build command differ slightly on macOS and Windows.
 See the [post] for more information.